 A dog house that is suitable for insulation and heating should have no windows.

-If windows are fitted to the pets home some form of screening should be fitted.
+If windows are placed in the pets home some form of screening should be fitted.

-The pet heaters that are available on this web site have been designed to operate safely for long periods of time.
+The touch safe pet heaters that are available on this web site have been designed to operate safely & economically for long periods of time.

 The entrance to the dog house should be slightly larger than the dogs body width and height.
-A door with an opening that is to big will expose the interior to drafts.
+A door with an opening that is to big will expose the interior of the doghouse to drafts.